orbitalchicken/Roadmap/README.md

         should use a generic name in the application menu

     xviewer
-        “Date in statusbar” doesn’t work.
-        “Disable Dark Theme” doesn’t work, if i’m right when i assume it should do “gsettings set org.x.viewer.view use-background-color false”?
-        “Hide Titlebar” not sure what it should do…?
-        “Export to Folder”, “Fullscreen Background”, “Python Console” and “Slideshow Shuffle” can’t be activated. in the moment they get grayed out and a tool-tip says “The plugin ‘XXX’ could not be loaded – An error occurred: Plugin loader ‘python3’ was not found” after a fullscreen-view the sidebar is gone and must be enabled manually again. please make the position (left/right, top/bottom won’t make much sense) of the sidebar configurable (like the gallery) at least via dconf!
+        “Disable Dark Theme” doesn’t work, if i’m right when i assume it should do “gsettings set org.x.viewer.view use-background-color false”? after a fullscreen-view the sidebar is gone and must be enabled manually again. please make the position (left/right, top/bottom won’t make much sense) of the sidebar configurable (like the gallery) at least via dconf!